ClusterHQ/flocker/docs/gettingstarted/postgres.rst

 Connect to PostgreSQL
 =====================

-We can now use the ``psql`` client on our host machine (you will need to install this if you do not already have it) to connect to the PostgreSQL server running inside the container.
+We can now use the ``psql`` client on our host machine to connect to the PostgreSQL server running inside the container.
 Connect using the client to the IP address of our virtual machine, using the port number we exposed in our application configuration.

 .. code-block:: console